OleksandrDoskaliuk/CharacterClassification/VinRecognition/readme.md

 ## Usage
 ### To run the inference with Docker:

+1. Change directory to the VinRecognition:
+    `cd [absolute_path]/VinRecognition`
-1. To build the Docker image, navigate to the directory containing the Dockerfile and run:
+2. To build the Docker image, navigate to the directory containing the Dockerfile and run:
     `docker build -t vin-rec-image .`
-2. To work with external folder that contains images the command has to include external folder mounting.
+3. To work with external folder that contains images the command has to include external folder mounting.
 To run the inference script use next command:
     `docker run -it --rm -v [absolute path to folder with images]:/app/data vin-rec-image python inference.py --input /app/data`

 ### To run the inference in python venv: